 - Contact your project economist if you have questions regarding the use of your allocated funds.

-- Cooperation: Create an eRoom IT services can help you.
+- Cooperation: Create an eRoom.
+Oracel Support Services can help you.

 - Status and changes: Inform and update the project economist on project status and project changes.

 - Follow-up of contractual obligations: Ensure that someone is responsible for follow-up of the contractual obligations and that changes in the contract are dealt with.
 If the project has a steering committee, the NTNU representative on the committee and you as project leader are expected to follow up on the contractual obligations.

 - Report progress: The project’s funding source may demand progress reports.
 The project leader is responsible for writing the reports, but the project economist can assist.